 State of the world in 2020.
-A fifth of the 21st century almost gone, what have we got to show for it?
+A fifth of the 21st century almost gone.
+What have we got to show for it?
 The progress and regress of world society.

 (Agony of Humankind, Preface)

-The title of this book, the sixth in The Explanation series, sounds pessimistic, and indeed, it could be taken that way.
+The title of this book, the seventh in The Explanation series, sounds pessimistic, and indeed, it could be taken that way.
 The Explanation prefers to call it a realistic look at our world today.
 There’s lots of good going on daily.
 The last book, Origin of Humankind, ended in an extremely positive way.
 The first two humans formed one flesh and were naked and not ashamed, (Genesis 2:24-25).
 Recollect, this means they were in a harmonious marriage relationship and they were wise and not confused.
 They had been taught by God’s wisdom and were animated by proper thoughts and actions.
 Please refresh your understanding of these points, using the links, if need be.

 The harmony, wisdom, and absence of confusion of Genesis 2 is replaced with a degrading scenario in Genesis 3.
 From a Garden of Eden bliss, we deep-dive into a murky abyss.
 Transpose this to the 21st century.
 The world has got serious problems and we’re doing our best to minimize them.
 Even if some are speaking about the gravity of the situation.